Date honey: History

-The Book of Deuteronomy in the Hebrew Bible, in describing the abundance of the Holy Land, includes honey among its bounties.
+Date syrup has been used for thousands of years.
+It was abundant in desserts in ancient Mesopotamia.
+Book of Deuteronomy in the Hebrew Bible, in describing the abundance of the Holy Land, includes honey among its bounties.
 Rabbinic texts such as the Jerusalem Talmud and Sifre interpret this honey as date honey rather than bee honey.
 Archaeological evidence from Jerusalem supports the use of date honey during this period.
 A storage jar, marked with a palm tree and found in a room of a building destroyed during the siege of Jerusalem in 586 BCE, indicates that date honey was stored there.

 First-century Jewish historian Josephus, in his account of the oases of Jericho and the various date varieties grown in this region of Judaea, notes that "the better kinds [of dates], when pressed, yield an excellent honey not much inferior in sweetness to other honey."
 From this same period, remains of an installation identified as a date press used for producing date honey were discovered at the nearby settlement of Qumran.